-The Tom Karas Criminal Justice Award is presented by the Board of Governors to a criminal defense practitioner who during his or her career has worked tirelessly to advance the principles of criminal justice by representing clients or the public with integrity, fairness, tenacity, creativity, brilliance and above all professionalism.
-The award was established in 2004, and the language was amended on March 17, 2006.
+This award, established in 2004, recognizes a criminal defense practitioner who has worked tirelessly to advance the principles of criminal justice by representing clients or the public with integrity, fairness, tenacity, creativity, brilliance and, above all, professionalism.

 The award has been presented to:

 ||Michael B. Scott (posthumously)

 Robert J. Hooker (posthumously)

 ||Bruce S. Griffen

 ||Michael D. Kimerer